-- (1) The Accounting Officer may procure consulting services provided that any Treasury guidelines in respect of consulting services, Construction Industry Development Board guidelines and Council's Cost-Containment Policy in respect of services related to the built environment and construction works are taken into account when such procurements are made. - (2) Consultancy services must be procured through competitive bids if - - (a) The value of the contract exceeds R 200,000 (VAT included); or - (b) The duration period of the contract exceeds one year. - (3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - (a) All consultancy services provided to an organ of state in the last five years; and - (b) Any similar consultancy services provided to an organ of state in the last five years. - (4) The Accounting Officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the Cape Winelands District Municipality. - (5) Where the estimated value of fees is less than R 200,000 and the duration of the appointment is less than one year, any Treasury guidelines in respect of consulting services, Construction Industry Development Board guidelines and Council's Cost Containment Policy will be applicable. - (6) No advisor will take any part in the final decision-making process regarding the award of bids - (7) No decision-making authority can be delegated to an advisor.
+- (1) The Accounting Officer may procure consulting services provided that any Treasury guidelines in respect of consulting services, Construction Industry Development Board guidelines and Council's Cost-Containment Policy in respect of services related to the built environment and construction works are taken into account when such procurements are made. - (2) Consultancy services must be procured through competitive bids if - - (a) The value of the contract exceeds R 200,000 (VAT included); or - (b) The duration period of the contract exceeds one year. - (1) The Accounting Officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - (2) Consultancy services must be procured through competitive bids if - (a) The value of the contract exceeds R 200,000 (VAT included); or - (b) The period of the contract exceeds one year.

+- (3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - (a) All consultancy services provided to an organ of state in the last five years; - (b) Any similar consultancy services provided to an organ of state in the last five years. - (4) The Accounting Officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the Cape Winelands District Municipality. - (5) Where the estimated value of fees is less than R 200,000 and the duration of the appointment is less than one year, any Treasury guidelines in respect of consulting services, Construction Industry Development Board guidelines and Council's Cost Containment Policy will be applicable. - (6) No advisor will take any part in the final decision-making process regarding the award of bids - (7) No decision-making authority can be delegated to an advisor.